best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 [The Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government) tells us that quality of assurance of our analysis should be proportional to the complexity and business risk of the analysis.
 This means that both internal and external peer review may be required to adequately assure your analysis.
 Particularly if your analysis uses novel or complex techniques, where comparison with other analyses cannot be used to challenge your results, or if the analysis is business critical.

 Most analysis stems from some form of customer engagement.
-Throughout design, implementation and review of analysis we must continue to assess whether our analysis is fit for purpose. **Does it meet the needs of our customer?** Your project should document the scope of your analysis and any requirements, to make this assessment as easy as possible.
+Throughout design, implementation and review of analysis we must continue to assess whether our analysis is fit for purpose: Does it meet the needs of the customer?
+Your project should document the scope of your analysis and any requirements, to make this assessment as easy as possible.
 Regular contact with customers helps to keep these requirements up to date.
 Additional documentation that supports the auditability of your analysis includes assumption logs, technical reports describing the analysis and documentation on any verification or validation that has already been carried out.

 As we discussed in [](core_programming.md), good quality code is easier to read, understand and maintain.
 Peer review improves the quality of our code through the constructive challenges from the reviewer.
 A reviewer might do this by suggesting alternative ways to represent your analysis or they may ask questions to check the reasons behind decisions in your coding approach and analysis as a whole.